alihassangoraya/translatorOrcaleHW/README.md

 For the source language, I have not used the API which takes the source language as an input, instead I have used the API which detects the source language automatically.
 But if required I can use that one also.
 I didn't use that because I think you just want to see the way how I consume the APIs.
-APIs can also be consumed using plain/vanila JS feature using XMLHttpRequest object but I prefered to use the moderen one with fetch method which also uses the promises.
+APIs can also be consumed using plain/vanila JS feature using XMLHttpRequest object but I prefered to use the modern one with fetch method which also uses the promises.

 I didn't make any check for the limit of length of source text but API should response for that if limit exceeds and I am displaying the errors.
 If you want to add or modify anything in it please let me know, I would love to do it.